 Durrës Castle

 Or rather, what’s left of it.
-While it was a full-fledged defensive fortress in the Middle Ages, today only a portion of its fortified wall and a few small structures remain.
-Cafes and restaurants have taken residence within the castle grounds, where you can enjoy a coffee.
+While in the Middle Ages this was a full-fledged defensive fortress, today only a section of the fortified wall and a few small structures remain.
+Nowadays, cafés and small restaurants are located within the former castle grounds, where you can sit down for a coffee.

 Author’s Rating: